Sep. 27, 2019

-The BM60 for example acts just like a normal mobile phone but is also a walkman.
-You can still download your favourite music to its micro SD card or sync with your smartphone and enjoy music anytime you want.
+The BM60, for example, acts just like a normal mobile phone but is also a walkman.
+You can still download your favorite music to its micro SD card or sync with your smartphone and enjoy music anytime you want.
 You can also connect wireless earbuds through its Bluetooth function.

 A recent report in The Seattle Times cited an artist who “was overwhelmed by constant alerts … his creativity drained” by a smartphone.
 So, he opted for a flip phone that “doesn’t do email, Instagram, Facebook, Uber or news alerts.”

 As a backdrop to this trend, there are websites popping up everywhere, which urges parents to get basic phones, which“avoid many of the distractions and dangers of the smartphone.”

 So, if you’re looking to save money and get back to basics, here’s a few flip phones to consider.
 One caveat: these phones are often dirt cheap so don’t expect the quality or convenience of a $500 smartphone.

 Nokia 8110 4G: the “banana phone” (due to its shape) isn’t out yet so you’ll have to wait but it is rumored to be coming to the U.S. soon.
 It has a 2.4-inch display, 4GB of storage, a 2 megapixel camera.
 It’s priced at roughly $100.